mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 To solve this issue we need a different implementation of `Map` — one that does not rely on naive `hashCode`/`equals`.
 A great one is [UnifiedMapWithHashingStrategy](https://www.javaadvent.com/2023/12/hidden-treasures-of-eclipse-collections-2023-edition.html) from Eclipse Collections.
 It is a Map that allows custom `hashCode`/`equals` logic for its keys.
-You create a map, provide a `HashingStrategy` instance and from there everything works.
+You create a map, provide a `HashingStrategy` instance and from there everything works[^4].

 ### The final destination